-Utilizing the business impact & likelihood of exploitation, a pentest report outlines the highest priorities for remediation efforts.
+Utilizing the business impact & likelihood of exploitation, a pentest report prioritizes remediation requirements & provides suggestions on how to do so.

-A white label penetration test is when an offensive security assessment is performed by one company, often a specialized pentest firm, and then is rebranded for another company to deliver.
+A white label penetration test is when an offensive security assessment is performed by one company, often a specialized pentest firm, and then is rebranded for another company to deliver the work to their customer.
 This practice is also commonly referred to as private-label penetration testing.

 White label penetration testing provides existing MSP’s and MSSP’s the capability to provide pentesting services to their customers – without the cost and complexity of building an internal pentest team.
 Cyber security vendors might also choose to work with a white label penetration testing company so that they can add the service to their professional services portfolio.